End-2-End-Technologies-Inc/libmodbus-e2e/README.md

 Latest documentation for this variant of library is in this repository.

 The original library is written in C and designed to run on Linux, Mac OS X, FreeBSD, Embox, QNX and Windows.
-End 2 End Technologies, however, currently targets this variant of the library only to Linux-based systems.
+E2E, however, currently targets this variant of the library only to Linux-based systems.

 You can use the original library on MCUs with Embox RTOS.